ohare93/ohare93.github.io/_posts/2019-01-30-anki-beginner-instructions.md

 ![Image](/assets/RememberByNickCase.png){:height="120em" width="120em" style="float: left;  padding-right:1em"}
 #### [How to Remember Anything Forever-ish][NCaseRemember] by Nicky Case
 An interactive web-comic which explains Spaced Repetition Systems, and their background.
+Very useful for explaining to someone who has never heard of it.

 ---